justinleetyler/justinleetyler.github.io/catalog.md

 > ?sign of the cross - odviously a rit of appropriation by the diety and of imcorporation into the community of the faithfull. -p.
 95 -q
 > 'In the case of a return to the original religion, for instance in the Christian ritual of penance, the penitent was considered a Christian who for some reason had lost his initiation and was striving to recover it.' -p.
 96 -q
 > 'VII.
 Betrothal and Marriage A. Betrothal 1.
 Marriage an economic aspect B. Rites of Separation from tribe/family 1.
 A/k/a rites of ''rape or capture'' C. Rites of Incorporation 1.
 Kings of rites for this chapter a.
 Dowry b.
 Communal meals c.
 Exchanging gifts d. common clothing or trinkets e. washing each other f. entering new house D. Rites of divorce a. not uncommon E. I.e. growing grew hair' -p.
 116- -o
 > 'VIII.
-Funteral A. Not a reite of Separation, but of transition to a new state.
-1. Marked by allowing the body to stay.
+Funteral A. Not a reite of Separation, but of transition to a new state -- DDC Marked by allowing the body to stay.
 2. Therefore, berried w/ traveling items 3.
 A/k/a/ initiation rites B. Funeral Rites C. Morning 1.
 Stripping the house 2.
 4-5 months D. The afterworld 1.
 Like this, only better E. Suicide 1.
 Considered normal 2.
 Reward a. marterdom 3.
 Not allowed in afterlife, state of limbo 4.
 Punished in next world.' -p. -o
 > 'IX.
 Other types of Rites of passage A. Three major types 1.
 Separation 2. transition 3. incorporation B. Rites involving hair 1. separation from previous world C. The veil 1. again, separation D. Homosexuality 1.
-A ''rite of friendship'' E. Prohibition of Sex F. Flagellation a. intended for evil spirit G. Rites of ''first times'' a. important H. Rites involving time.
-1. New year I. Rites not intended to influence father god or mother earth, but to recognize transition.' -p. -o
+A ''rite of friendship'' E. Prohibition of Sex F. Flagellation a. intended for evil spirit G. Rites of ''first times'' a. important H. Rites involving time -- DDC New year I. Rites not intended to influence father god or mother earth, but to recognize transition.' -p. -o
 > Seasons are of no concern man except for their economic reprecussions. -p. -q
 > 'The most prominent element in the patter, whenseasonal ande conomic power are personified?, is the dramatization of the idea of death, expectation, and rebirth.'A quote from the Golden Bowell.
 Pp. 156-160 -p. -q
 > 'Our interest lies not in the particular ites but in their essential significance and their relativfe positions within ceremonial wholes -- that is, their order.'The Thesis -p.
 191 -q
 > 'I. Different Voice in Moral Decisions -by Carol Gilligan A. Two Strans of Western Moral Tradition 1.
 Self-Interested Form a.
 Grounded in experience of Inequality b.
 Concerned w/ justice, fairness, equality, rights. c.
 Social Contract Theory 2.
 Self-Sacrifice a.
 Grounded in experience of attachment b. concerned w/ interdependence, caretaking, responding to needs.' -p. -o

-Ritzenthaler, Mary Lynn. -- Photographs : archival care and management / by Mary Lynn Ritzenthaler and Diane Vogt-O'Connor with Helena Zinkham, Brett Carnell, and Kit Peterson. -- Chicago, Il : Society of American Archivists, c2006. -- xvi, 529 p. -- ISBN 1931666172.
-1. 771.
+Ritzenthaler, Mary Lynn. -- Photographs : archival care and management / by Mary Lynn Ritzenthaler and Diane Vogt-O'Connor with Helena Zinkham, Brett Carnell, and Kit Peterson. -- Chicago, Il : Society of American Archivists, c2006. -- xvi, 529 p. -- ISBN 1931666172 -- DDC 771.

 Roberts, Cokie. -- Founding mothers. -- 1st Perennial ed. -- New York : Perennial, 2005, c2004. -- xx, 359 p. -- ISBN 0060090251. -- DBID 2834. -- DDC 973.